nuprl/TypeWeaver/ECOOP_AE_Submission_Document.md

 - Migrating your own project
     1. Look at the example in `data/playground/original/demo/example-program/`.
-       You can edit the file, add your own files to the `example-program/` directory, or add packages to the `demo` directory.
+       You can edit the files or add your own files to the `example-program/` directory.
-    2. Add dependencies to `data/playground/node_modules/`.
+    2. If you are using any dependencies, make sure you add the dependency type definitions to `data/playground/node_modules/`.
     TODO: es6 conversion
     3. Run `make playground` to run type annotation prediction and type weaving, using DeepTyper, LambdaNet, and InCoder.
 This step will not run type